-- A. The investigation of a reported act of bullying or harassment is deemed to be a schoolrelated activity and begins with a report of such an act.
-Incidents that require a reasonable investigation when reported to appropriate school authorities shall include alleged incidents of bullying or harassment allegedly committed against a child while the child is en-route to school aboard a school bus or at a school bus stop. - B. The principal/administrative Investigative Designee shall be the only school-based person(s) to receive, investigate and document all complaints in writing and through the BMS to ensure that problems are addressed in a timely manner.
+A. The investigation of a reported act of bullying of a student, school-based employee, parent/guardian or other persons providing service to the school is deemed to be a school-related activity and begins with a report of such an act.

+- B. The principal/designee and/or Investigative Designee shall document all complaints in writing and/or through the appropriate data system to ensure that problems are addressed in a timely manner.
 This process is to be followed with all anonymous complaints as well.
-Although this Policy encourages students to use the formal written complaint process, school officials "should investigate all complaints and reports of harassment, whether or not the complaint is in writing," as stated by the Office for Civil Rights in Protecting Students from Harassment and Hate Crime: A Guide for Schools, Part II (1999).

-- C. If the complaint is about the principal or a district's staff member's direct supervisor, then the Chief School Performance & Accountability Officer/Designee or appropriate district administrator shall be asked to address the complaint. - D. The trained principal/administrative Investigative Designee(s) will make the determination if a reported act of bullying or harassment falls within the scope of the District. - 1.
-If it is within the scope of the District, move to Procedures for Investigating Bullying, Cyberbullying and, /or Harassment as outlined below.
-If it is outside the scope of the District, and determined an alleged criminal act, refer to appropriate law enforcement, provide any applicable interventions, and document according to Policy. - 2.
-If it is outside the scope of the District, and determined not a criminal act, inform parents/guardians of all students involved, provide appropriate interventions and document according to Policy. - E. Informal Resolution: all complaints are treated as Formal, unless the administrator, along with the alleged victim and the accused student, agree to informally resolve the complaint.
-The alleged victim and alleged accused student's request for an Informal Resolution must be in writing.
-Documented interviews of the alleged victim, alleged perpetrator, and witnesses are conducted privately separately, and are confidential.
-At no time will the alleged perpetrator and alleged victim be interviewed together.
-The incident and the resolution must be documented and the written request uploaded into the BMS.
-Please note that determination of bullying is not made with Informal Resolutions. - 1.
-If the Informal Resolution fails at a later date, the Formal Resolution process is to begin immediately. - F. Formal Resolution: the alleged victim/complainant/student/employee or parent(s), on behalf of the student, may make a complaint to the principal/ administrative Investigative Designee or appropriate district administrator verbally, in writing, electronically or by utilizing the Broward County Public Schools Bullying Complaint Report Form.
-This form is available on the School District's website www.browardschools.com, at each school's front office, or district/department site. - G. The resolution, all interviews and interventions that take place and the corresponding dates shall be documented in writing and noted in the BMS.
+Although this Policy encourages students to use the formal written complaint process, school officials "should investigate all complaints and reports of harassment, whether or not the complaint is in writing," as stated by the Office for Civil Rights in Protecting Students from Harassment and Hate Crime: A Guide for Schools, Part II (1999). - C. If the complaint is about the principal or an area/district's staff member's direct supervisor, then the Area Superintendent/Designee or appropriate district administrator shall be asked to address the complaint. - D. The trained Investigative Designee(s) will make the determination if a reported act of bullying or harassment falls within the scope of the District. - 1.
+If it is within the scope of the District, move to Procedures for Investigating Bullying and/or Harassment as outlined below. - 2.
+If it is outside the scope of the District, and determined an alleged criminal act, refer to appropriate law enforcement, provide any applicable interventions, and document according to Policy. - 3.
+If it is outside the scope of the District, and determined not a criminal act, inform parents/guardians of all students involved, provide appropriate interventions and document according to Policy. - E. Informal Resolution where the administrator, along with the alleged victim and the accused/student, may agree to informally resolve the complaint.
+Documented interviews of the victim, alleged perpetrator, and witnesses are conducted privately separately, and are confidential.
+Each individual (victim, alleged perpetrator and witnesses) will be interviewed separately, and at no time will the alleged perpetrator and victim be interviewed together.
+Each party's agreement to Informal Resolution must be in writing.
+The incident and the resolution must be documented on the appropriate data system. - 1.
+If a mutual resolution has not been achieved, a formal written appeal must be filed within five (5) work days after the informal meeting and submitted to the principal or appropriate area/district supervisor. - F. Formal Resolution the alleged victim/complainant/student/employee or parent(s), on behalf of the student, may file a written complaint with the principal/designee or appropriate area/district administrator by utilizing the Broward County Public Schools Bullying Complaint Report Form.
+Said form is available on the School District's website www.browardschools.com , at each school's front office, or area/district/department site. - According to the level of infraction, parents will be promptly notified of any actions being taken to protect the victim via written notice, telephone or personal conference; the frequency of notification will depend on the seriousness of the bullying incident.

+G. The resolution, all interviews and interventions that take place and the corresponding dates shall be documented in writing and/or noted in the district specified data system.